| | |

 dough round being added to hot oil.

-1. Heat around 3 inches of oil in a deep fryer or deep saucepan to 340°F – 347°F. Carefully add in 2-3 doughnuts into the hot oil, removing parchment with tongs.
+1. Heat around 7.5cm (3 inches) of oil in a deep fryer or deep saucepan to 170°C / 340°F. Carefully drop 2 to 3 doughnuts into the hot oil, removing the paper with tongs.

 frying doughnuts on oil.

 1. Fry for 2 minutes until deep golden brown, flip, and fry for another 2 minutes.
-Keep oil hot but under 350°F.
+Keep the oil hot but under 175°C / 350°F so the doughnuts don’t brown before the middle cooks through.

 slotted spoon holding a fried doughnut.

-1. Remove the fried donuts with a slotted spoon, then place them on a wire rack to cool and continue frying the rest of the donuts.
+1. Remove the fried doughnuts with a slotted spoon and place them on a wire rack to cool, while you continue frying the rest.

 hand rolling doughnut in sugar.

-1. Once cooled, toss the doughnuts in a seperate bowl of granulated or caster sugar to coat.
+1. Toss the still hot doughnuts in a separate bowl of granulated or caster sugar to coat.

 Filling

 1. Give the cold custard a whisk to loosen it up, then spoon it into a piping bag with a round tip.
-Insert the tip of a small knife into the sides of the cooled doughnuts to make a hole for the filling.
-Pipe the custard through the hole into each donut.
+Insert the tip of a small knife into the side of each cooled doughnut to make a hole for the filling.
+Pipe the custard through the hole into each doughnut.

 custard being piped into doughnut.